Becoming an entrepreneur changed my lifestyle in unexpected ways.

-Let’s face it, starting a business is a lonely road.
+Let’s face it, starting an online business is a lonely road.
 The good news is it doesn’t have to be.
 In fact, it shouldn’t be.

 You will find that surrounding yourself with an inspiring and supportive network of people will open doors you never imagined possible.

 The entrepreneurs I talk to every week on Hack the Entrepreneur repeatedly tell me that they credit their success largely to their network of friends and fellow entrepreneurs.

 Here are four actionable ways to expand your network of friends and supporters, even if you mostly work alone in your jogging pants.

 For the first couple of years I worked online, although I had a partner, I spent most of my time working alone.
 I interacted with very few people outside of my family.
 It wasn’t easy.